-Reading Café
+Reading Café 8am - 9am

-£5.60 per day
+£6.00 per day

 The reading café starts from 8.00am until 9.00am where pupils have an opportunity to read independently or with an adult.
+All children are collected from the black gate at 8am.